wowi42/Moustash/README.md

 * redis_namespace

 ###Cuir
-The configuration of Cuir section is very simple : one of the parameter need to be Interval.
+The configuration of Cuir section is very simple : one of the parameter can be Interval (Default is 5 seconds).
 This interval is how many seconds you will wait between 2 probes

 Then you have the configuration of the probes.
 It's a very simple syntax :
 ```Program: ip:port:informations```